 Jacko Falls is on private property, so you will need to pay a few dollars to get in.

-Middleham Falls Dominica
+8. Middleham Falls Dominica

-Despite having done this hike in the rain, Middleham falls was one of my favorite waterfalls in Dominica.
+Despite having done this hike in the rain, Middleham Falls was one of my favorite waterfalls in Dominica.

-It’s an intermediate hike that will bring you right into the heart of the Morne Trois Piton National Park rainforest.
+It’s an intermediate hike that will bring you right into the heart of Morne Trois Piton National Park.
 It took us about an hour and 15 minutes to get to the falls, although we were slow due to the terrain being so slippery.

 I couldn’t believe it when we reached the 200-foot waterfall in the middle of the jungle.
 With no one else around, it felt like I was Indiana Jones discovering it for the first time!
 There’s a variety of trees and plants around that make this trail very scenic.